 Getting a Partner Who Knows the Business

 In 2008, Princeton Air Conditioning Inc. realized there was no way they could continue to make money based on their current model.
 Sales were down and revenue might not pick up anytime soon.
-Instead, they decided to offer energy-efficiency services like geothermal heating and insulation.
+Instead, they decided to offer energy-efficiency services like geothermal heating and insulation for home construction services.
 It was the right time for it.
 But how could they make that switch with no experience?
 They decided to become a franchisee of GreenHomes America.
 This allowed them the proper training, services and know-how.
 Today, these services make up a third of their business.

 Turned to Consulting

 Matt Vetter saw his home remodeling business going downhill, with revenues falling 30%.
+When the economy is slower, fewer people are looking to adding a room to a two story foyer.
 For a drastic change, he decided to consult for quick-service restaurant franchisees with new store construction and development.
 He already had the knowhow from being part of a former construction franchise — now, he was turning his knowledge into something people wanted.
 Today, Vetter charges up to $7,000 per client.

 Using Good Marketing